Tunay na Tunay: Gets Mo? Gets Ko!: Reception

-The film was critically and commercially successful and was one of Star Cinema's moneymaker films for the year 2000.
+The film was critically and commercially successful and was one of Star Cinema's box-office films for the year 2000.
 It held the record as the highest-grossing Filipino film for the year 2000 for a short time until Minsan, Minahal Kita, and thereafter Anak, were released later that year.
-For the film's box office success, Robin Padilla was crowned Box Office King of Philippine Movies while Jolina Magdangal received the citation Princess of RP Movies in the 30th Box Office Entertainment Awards.
+For the film's box office success, Robin Padilla received the "Box Office King of Philippine Movies" award, and Jolina Magdangal for "Princess of RP Movies" award in the 30th Box Office Entertainment Awards.